 Cirque Lodge alcohol and drug rehab center, located at Sundance, Utah, is a privately located and exclusive place offering addiction treatment.
 Call us at 1-877-997-3422 to get options if you or a loved one has a Vicodin addiction or an addiction to any other prescription or non-prescription drugs.
 We want to help you with recovery from all manner of alcohol and drug abuse.

 is the brand name of a prescription drug that contains acetaminophen and hydrocodone.
 It is prescribed for moderate to moderately severe pain.
 Acetaminophen is a drug commonly found in over-the-counter pain relievers such as Tylenol.
-It has been found to cause major liver damage and can eventually lead to liver failure.
+When too much acetaminophen is introduced to the body, it has been found to cause major liver damage and can eventually lead to liver failure.
 Acetaminophen halts the production of prostaglandins which otherwise cause pain.
 Hydrocodone binds to the pain receptors in the brain so that the sensation of pain is reduced.
-Hydrocodone is an opiate and has similar characteristics to drugs like heroin, codeine, and opium.
-This drug works fast to numb pain and sensory reactions, but over time more of the drug is needed to feel the same effects.
-For this reason it is easy to develop prescription drug abuse.
-Then you find yourself in need of an addiction program to treat withdrawal symptoms.
-Cirque Lodge can help you with their drug rehab program recommended by many addiction professionals.

 Abuse and Addiction of Prescription Drugs

 |Other Brands Containing Hydrocodone|